Filiprogrammer/AlphabotSZUCar/docs/alphabot_assembly_guide.md

 ![image111](image111.png)

 For obstacle detection, screw the TF-Luna LiDAR sensor to the dedicated holder at the front.
+Use M2 screws for that.

 ![image112](image112.png)